 - Rapid Anti-HIV Assays Using Alternate Specimen Types

 - Western Blot

 - HIV Detection Methods: Comparison Table

 - The Centers for Disease Control and Prevention (CDC) Recommended Algorithm for HIV Testing

 - Which of the following HIV tests would be the BEST CHOICE to detect HIV infection in a high-risk seronegative individual?

 Level of instruction: Intermediate

-Author information: Garland E. Pendergraph, PhD, JD, MLS(ASCP)SM, HCLD/CC(ABB) is Laboratory Director & Director of Laboratory Operations, Quest Diagnostics-Valdosta RRL.
-Dr. Pendergraph is the laboratory director for Quest Diagnostics in Valdosta, GA and Miller County Hospital in Colquitt, GA.
-Dr. Pendergraph received his MSPH from the University of Kentucky in Lexington, his PhD in medical parasitology and mycology from the University of North Carolina in Chapel Hill and his law degree with a concentration in health care law from Concord Law School, Kaplan University.
+Author information: Garland E. Pendergraph, PhD, JD, MLS(ASCP)SM, HCLD/CC(ABB) received his MSPH from the University of Kentucky in Lexington, his PhD in medical parasitology and mycology from the University of North Carolina in Chapel Hill, and his law degree with a concentration in health care law from Concord Law School, Purdue University.
 He also did a Fellowship in Tropical Medicine at Louisiana State University School of Medicine.
 He is the author of a textbook in phlebotomy, a number of scientific articles, plus internet training programs.
-Dr. Pendergraph serves on the advisory committee for medical technology program at Thomas University.
 He is licensed as a laboratory director in the States of Georgia and Florida.